hatchling13/rmdprep/README.md

 # rmdprep
 Markdown preprocessor written in Rust.
-Inspired from [this link](https://libsora.so/posts/maya-markdown-preprocessor-post-mortem)(Korean).
 ## MVP(Minimum Viable Project)
 1. Make outputs that fit with zola's markdown syntax(Only because I'm going to use zola to manage my website).

-Working in master branch since the project is not on track.